Omni includes content from the various research databases to which QUL subscribes but not everything is included.

 Omni is the library’s search engine, which enables a simultaneous search many of the library’s online collections from a single search box.
 It can be a good starting point to find material but if you are doing high level research, you will want to search relevant subject specific databases.

-To find journal articles by title, you can use Summon.
+To find journal articles by title, you can search Omni.
 Type the title of the article in the search box and as much information to distinguish the article.

 McQuire, Scott.
 “Rethinking Media Events: Large Screens, Public Space Broadcasting and Beyond."
 New Media & Society 12 (4) 2010: 567-582.